vesoft-inc/nebula-docs/docs-2.0/nebula-studio/manage-schema/st-ug-crud-space.md

 2. On the **Graph Space List** page, click the **+ Create** button.
 3. On the **Create** page, do these settings:

-   a. **Name**: Specify a name to the new graph space.
+  - **Name**: Specify a name to the new graph space.
 In this example, `basketballplayer` is used.
 The name must be distinct in the database.
 The name cannot be used keywords or reserved keywords as identifiers.
 For more information, see [keywords](../../3.ngql-guide/1.nGQL-overview/keywords-and-reserved-words.md).

-   b. **Vid type**: The data types of VIDs are restricted to `FIXED_STRING(<N>)` or `INT64`; a graph space can only select one VID type, `FIXED_STRING(32)` is used.
+  - **Vid type**: The data types of VIDs are restricted to `FIXED_STRING(<N>)` or `INT64`.
+A graph space can only select one VID type.
+In this example, `FIXED_STRING(32)` is used.
 For more information, see [VID](../../1.introduction/3.vid.md).

-   c. **Comment**: The remarks of a certain property or the space itself.
+  - **Comment**: The remarks of a certain property or the space itself.
 The maximum length is 256 bytes.
 By default, there will be no comments on a space.
 But in this example, `Statistics of basketball players` is used.

-   d. **Optional Parameters**: Set `partition_num`, `replica_factor`.
-In this example, these parameters are set to `100` and `1` separately.
+  - **Optional Parameters**: Set the values of `partition_num` and `replica_factor` respectively.
+In this example, these parameters are set to `100` and `1` respectively.
 For more information, see [`CREATE SPACE` syntax](../../3.ngql-guide/9.space-statements/1.create-space.md "Click to go to the Nebula Graph website").

   In the **Equivalent to the following nGQL statement** panel, you can see the statement equivalent to the preceding settings.

    ```bash
    CREATE SPACE basketballplayer (partition_num = 100, replica_factor = 1, vid_type = FIXED_STRING(32)) COMMENT = "Statistics of basketball players"